sarathmarson/RoboND-WhereAmI/README.md

 # RoboND-WhereAmI
 The objective of this Project is to localize the robot (created in the previous project.
 Refer to my Go-Chase It udacity Project.) in the map created and test it using amcl node and Rviz.

+## AMCL
+Localization is performed using amcl(adaptive monte carlo localization) algorithm, where the particles converges to the actual position of the robot as it navigates.
+The resampling of particles are based on the particle weights so that only the particles very near to the actual position of robot will survive.

 ## Implementation

 This is developed with gazebo workspace.